-With Valentine’s Day this week I want to share with you this homemade superfood dark chocolate that’s made with way better for you ingredients and NO refined sugar.
-Let’s face it, chocolate is happening on Valentine’s Day.
-And you should enjoy every bite of it.
-But here’s my philosophy on chocolate: if you’re gonna do it, eat the good stuff.
+This homemade superfood dark chocolate is made with way better for you ingredients and NO refined sugar.
+Because, let's face it.
+Chocolate is inevitable.
+But here's my philosophy on chocolate: if you're gonna do it, eat the good stuff.

 Instead, this homemade superfood dark chocolate is sweetened with a little bit of honey (and you can use as much or as little as you like) which has a much gentler effect on blood sugar and won't give you that spike and crash you feel when you've had too much sugar.